vasantakmr/gurucodes-data/learn/modules/python-conditional-statements/introduction-to-conditional-statements.md

 2. **elif**
 3. **else**

-Additionally, you can use **nested conditional statements** to evaluate multiple layers of conditions.
+Additionally, we have **nested conditional statements** to evaluate multiple layers of conditions.

 ---